WHERE WE’RE GOING:

 Didn’t Get the Online Survey Link?

-Members can participate in the online survey process until November 21, 2018 even if they didn’t receive a link to the survey from Stratcom.
-Use the Contact Us feature on this website to request a survey link.
-The link will be emailed to you within 48 hours.
+Members can participate in the online survey process until November 25, 2018 even if they didn’t receive a link to the survey from Stratcom.

 ETFO’s Collective Bargaining (CB) Standing Committee is comprised of five ETFO members from across the province who are appointed to carry out assigned tasks, or “Terms of Reference”, related to collective bargaining.
 The CB Committee is structured so that there is a member from ETFO bargaining unit type (i.e., Teacher, Occasional Teacher, Designated Early Childhood Educator and Education Support Personnel/Professional Support Personnel) on the Committee.